 Are current providers included in the proposals for child care and UPK?
 What if they are not currently licensed?

 Yes, current providers are included.
 Under the child care proposal:

-- Providers who have been eligible under CCDBG will be deemed “eligible providers” for three years after their home state receives funding.
+- Providers who have been eligible under CCDBG will be deemed “eligible providers” for 3.5 years after their home state receives funding.
 Also, state plans must describe the timeline it will use to ensure sufficient time for these providers to comply with licensing standards.

-- Within three years of receiving funds, states must create a pathway to appropriate licensure for providers who are not currently licenced.
+- Within 2.5 years of receiving funds, states must create a pathway to appropriate licensure for providers who are not currently licensed.

 Under the UPK proposal: